AuburnSounds/Dplug/README.md

 Dplug documents all breaking changes in the [Changelog](https://github.com/AuburnSounds/Dplug/wiki/) and issues major SemVer tags for breaking changes.

-If you don't want breaking changes, you can pin Dplug to a major version in your `dub.json`.
+If you don't want any breaking changes, you can pin Dplug to a major version in your `dub.json`.

 But reality is complex, and bug fixes can be breaking too, (eg: "highpass FIR wasn't working").
 In which case we have to make a judgment call as to whether it's a breaking fix, and whether the buggy feature was used.